 It connects between the curly handset cord and the base unit of the telephone (RJ10/4P4C style plugs only).

 The "PLAY - REC" switch on the side allows recording or playback of recordings to the telephone handset.
 To facilitate playback, the switch is placed in the play position and the recording lead is inserted into the earpiece socket of the recording/playback device.
 The TRE157 is fitted with integral 2.3m long output lead terminated with a 3.5mm mono jack plug.

-It allows you to manually record both sides of any telephone conversation onto a computer or automatically if appropriate PC recording software is used (not included with this product - download demo software)
+It allows you to manually record both sides of any telephone conversation onto a computer or automatically if appropriate PC recording software is used (not included)

 NB Unit can be connected to an analogue or broadband phone line BUT will only work with handset or headset cords that are of the RJ10 (4P4C) type, and can be unplugged from the telephone base.